Working Forests Week

 The third week of October, you are invited and encouraged to celebrate Working Forests Week by telling the forestry story to the audience of your choice.
 We have ideas (and support materials!) for everyone!

-To add your name and event to the list, please email LeeAnn@ForestFla.org with your name, contact information and the way in which you will be participating in Working Forests Week.
+We will compile a list of events being held in honor of Working Forests Week.
+To add your name and event to the list, please email LeeAnn@ForestFla.org with your name, contact information and the way in which you will be participating.

 Do you like to work with children?

 Ask the principal of your local elementary school if you could do an activity with one of their classes (We suggest fourth graders).
 We have materials to help!

 - Watch a video of a mock activity targeted for fourth graders.

 - Check out a list of materials to make your own Goods from the Woods box to teach kids about the 5000+ items made from forest products.